-Even more remarkable is the fact that the actual day of the month on which the Holy City was delivered is very definitely marked in the inspired message of the prophet Haggai.
-God sent Haggai to deliver a prclamation to the civil and ecclesiastical representatives of the Jewish people, the Governor of Judah and the High priest at Jerusalem.
-The prophet had to reprove the people through their leaders.
-They had been brought back from their 70 years' captivity to the city where God had placed His name, and part of their first duty should have been to rebuild and restore His house, in reverent thankfulness to Him for His mercy and grace.
+Even more remarkable is the fact that the actual day of the month on which the Holy City was delivered is very definitely marked in the inspired message of the navi (prophet) Haggai.
+Yahweh sent Haggai to deliver a proclamation to the civil and ecclesiastical representatives of the Judahite people, the Governor of Judah and the Cohen Gadol (High Priest) at Jerusalem.
+The navi (prophet) had to reprove the people through their leaders.
+They had been brought back from their 70 years' captivity to the city where Yahweh had placed His name, and part of their first duty should have been to rebuild and restore His house, in reverent thankfulness to Him for His mercy and grace.
 Instead of this they were building fine houses for themselves and neglecting the ruined Temple.
 Haggai has to remind the people of the "bad luck" that seems to dog them in every department of life.
 Their sowing does not produce good crops; neither food nor drink gave satisfaction; their clothes did not seem to keep them warm; money had lost its proper purchasing power.
-Haggai has to tell them that the reason for this is that God has withheld His blessing from them.
-Haggai has to tell the people that if they change their ways, and begin to rebuild the Temple, God will restore to them His Blessing.
+Haggai has to tell them that the reason for this is that Yahweh has withheld His blessing from them.
+Haggai has to tell the people that if they change their ways, and begin to rebuild the Temple, Yahweh will restore to them His Blessing.

-Both leaders and people did heed the message, and commenced the rebuilding of the Temple to the glory of God.
-As a result, a second message, a message of BLESSING, is brought to them from God by Haggai: it was given on the four and twentieth day of the nineth month, and the importance of the date is strongly emphasized; three times over the word "consider" is repeated.
+Both leaders and people did heed the message, and commenced the rebuilding of the Temple to the glory of Yahweh.
+As a result, a second message, a message of BLESSING, is brought to them from Elohim (God) by Haggai: it was given on the four and twentieth day of the nineth month, and the importance of the date is strongly emphasized; three times over the word "consider" is repeated.
 Unquestionably, therefore, a special significance is meant to be placed on this date (Haggai 2:15,18).
 The nineth month of the Hebrew year is Kislev (corresponding to part of November-December) and the Hebrew calendar being lunar the date varies in relation to our calendar, just as Easter does and for the same reason.
-Therefore we may recognize here again the finger of God in the deliverance of Jerusalem, when we find that it occurred on the exact date of the blessing foretold through Haggai 24 centuries beforehand, for in 1917 the 24th Kislev fell on 9 December.
-Furthermore, all Jewish days begin at the previous sunset, and from the beginning of 24th Kislev (sunset on 8 December 1917), and all through the night, Turkish troops were evacuating the Holy City.
+Therefore we may recognise here again the finger of Yahweh in the deliverance of Jerusalem, when we find that it occurred on the exact date of the blessing foretold through Haggai 24 centuries beforehand, for in 1917 the 24th Kislev fell on 9 December.
+From the beginning of 24th Kislev (8 December 1917), and all through the night, Turkish troops were evacuating the Holy City.
 By early morning all had gone, and soon after 8 a.m. on 9 December (24th Kislev) the Mayor of Jerusalem and a small party, under a white flag, were seen coming from the Holy City, to surrender the keys of the city of the British commander.
 Divine foreknowledge alone can account for these facts.

 To realize how wonderfully the threefold manner of this deliverance of the Holy City (as prophesied 26 centuries beforehand) tallies with the actual event, it is only necessary to look at the authentic records of the event itself.